legal resources necessary to hold negligent facilities accountable.

 A review of one incident was documented in the Incident/Accident Report dated June 1, 2017, that said the nursing staff was called "to the resident room but observed the resident on the floor with a laceration to the four had 2.0 cm long by 0.1 cm wide.
 There was no assessment/investigation completed to identify causative factors and no documentation interventions were developed to [prevent] further potential falls or minimize the potential for fall-related injuries."

 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We provide every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.